 In addition to the minimum qualifications of grade-point average and UMGC credit completion, most UMGC scholarships require additional criteria.
 Once you complete the online scholarship application, you will be considered for all scholarships for which you meet the criteria.

-Awarding of UMGC scholarships begins after July 15 and continues through the summer until all funds are exhausted.
+Awarding of UMGC scholarships begins after the priority application filing deadline has passed, typically in early summer, and continues through the summer until all funds are exhausted.
 You will receive an acknowledgment letter upon completing the online scholarship application.
 Additionally, all students who submit the online scholarship application will receive correspondence regarding their scholarship award status.
 Please note that scholarship awarding is based on the availability of funding, which means that not all applicants will be awarded scholarships.
 However, if you are not awarded a scholarship, your application will remain on file throughout the academic year in the event additional funding becomes available.

 Yes.
 Most UMGC scholarships require undergraduate and graduate students to enroll in at least 6 credits for the semester for which the scholarship has been awarded.
 Failure to comply with the enrollment requirement may result in a cancellation of the scholarships.
 You are responsible for any balances incurred as a result of the cancellation.